Bubbajohn1/drawing/README.md

 a drawing library for roblox made for people like me who cant figure out synapse x drawing lib.

+## why use this over synapse x drawing lib?
+* 1: Its easier to understand
+* 2: Its built with more features
+* 3: uhhhh because

 ## getting started
 import it to your lua script by pasting this somewhere: